nufi-official/fcl-web3auth-plugin/README.md

 ## Description

 This package is a plugin for dapps on Flow blockchain which already use [FCL](https://github.com/onflow/fcl-js).
 It enables users to login in through popular social login providers such as Google, Facebook, Discord and others.
 With [couple of lines of code](https://github.com/nufi-official/walletless-flow/pull/12), allow your users to onboard more easily through social login of their choice and keep your FCL integration untouched.
-See kitty items demo app [here](https://wallet.nu.fi/) and find more about web3Auth [here](https://web3auth.io/).
+A "Kitty Items" demo app using this lib is deployed at https://walletless.nu.fi/ and you can find more about web3Auth [here](https://web3auth.io/).

 ![login](https://github.com/nufi-official/fcl-web3auth-plugin/assets/22474126/4623f55b-2f94-4e70-ae11-6701bfd15b52)